pluto-0/IllumioAssessment/README.md

 # Notes

 1. My main focus when writing this was to have reusable code, hence the handling of each step in a seperate function
 2. I used minimal comments because I find them unnecessary, especially in a simple program like this.
-If company style prefferred more comments, such as comments explaining each function at an abstract level, I would be happy to implement this, but currently the low number of comments is intentional.
+If company style preferred more comments, I would be happy to implement them, but currently the low number of comments is intentional.

+# Testing

+I roughly tested each function as it was written, but I did not do actual unit testing because I think it is unnecessary for a simple program, and writing the tests would take exponentially more time than testing by hand.